kockahonza/PINSoftware/README.md

 ## Install

+The program can be packaged into a pip package, so you will need [pip](https://pypi.org/project/pip) to install it.
+You can either download a prebuilt package from the releases (download the .whl file for new versions of pip) or you can build it yourself.
+To build it yourself you will need `setuptools` and `wheel` installed, you can install them by running `pip install setuptools wheel`
-First you need to build the package by running `python setup.py sdist bdist_wheel` in the repo root directory.
+Then to build it run `python setup.py sdist bdist_wheel`, that will create a bunch of folders and the .whl file you need is in the dist directory.
-(You can skip this step by downloading the .whl package from the releases (then you don't need to go in the `dist` directory))

-Then go into the `dist` directory (`cd dist`) and pip install it (`pip install PINSoftware-<version>-py3-none-any.whl` where \<version\> is the current version).
-This should also install all the dependencies (unless I missed some).
+To install the .whl file run `pip install filename.whl` where filename is the name of the .whl file.

 ## Running